The world of text messaging and telecommunications is complex. You’ve got a bunch of ways to text and send messages.

 When it comes to phone numbers, you’ll find three different types in North America:

 10DLC stands for 10-digit long code phone number.
 A 10-digit long code 10DLC phone number looks like this: (123) 456-7890.
 Carriers used to limit 10DLC phone numbers to P2P texting and calling for personal use.
-But businesses and organizations can now use 10DLC numbers for local A2P messaging and bulk SMS sends.
+But businesses and organizations can now use 10DLC numbers for local A2P messaging and business SMS sends.
 You can even text-enable an existing landline number.

 A shortcode is a 5 or 6-digit short phone number like “222333”.
-SMS short codes are used for one-way bulk text message sends.
+SMS short codes are used for one-way mass text message sends.
 Short codes were first popularized by American Idol in 2003 with their “text-to-vote” campaigns.
 Businesses and organizations now use shortcodes for all kinds of “text this phrase to…” campaigns and text blasts.
 Texting with these numbers typically starts with an opt-in message.
 Once a user opts in they can text simple one-word replies for more information.

 Authorizing and enabling a shortcode has traditionally been expensive and inaccessible for most small businesses and organizations.